coecms/nccompress/README.rst

 -----

 The nc2nc program was written because no existing tool had a generalised per variable chunking algorithm.
-The total chunk size is defined to be the file system block size (4096KB).
+The total chunk size defaults to 64KB, this this can be set with the ``--chunksize`` option.
 The dimensions of the chunk are sized to be as close as possible to the same ratio as the dimensions of the data, with the limits that no dimension can be less than 1.
 This chunking scheme performs well for a wide range of data, but there will always be cases for certain types of access, or variable shape that this is not optimal.
 In those cases a different approach may be required.

 Be aware that nc2nc takes at least twice as long to compress an equivalent file as nccopy.
 In some cases with large files containing